shwetakumari14/shwetakumari14.github.io/_pages/projects.md

         <span><b>Technologies: </b> PHP, Go, RabbitMQ, MYSQL, Postgres</span>
         <br>
         <ul style="text-align: justify;">
-            <li>Enhancing user authenticity, a method was devised to identify potential paid sellers on Indiamart by validating their GST information.</li>
+            <li>To validate the GST information of potential paid sellers on Indiamart, we developed a method to enhance user authenticity.</li>
-            <li>This involved extracting GSTs from both a third-party API and MasterIndia API, utilizing parallel processes to identify the best-matched GST for users, and subsequently allocating verified GSTs to users.</li>
+            <li>It involved extracting GSTs from both a third-party API and MasterIndia API, utilizing parallel processes to identify the best-matched GST for users, and allocating verified GSTs to users.</li>
-            <li>This initiative resulted in a notable <b>20%</b> surge in the number of paid sellers.</li>
+            <li>This initiative resulted in a notable <b>20%</b> surge in paid sellers.</li>
         </ul>
     </div>
 </div>